anthonysecco/ford-transit-door-interface/README.md

 ### Connect the 43-pin wiring hardness to the Shelly Plus RGBW PM

-With a pair of wire strippers, clip and stripe the following wires and connect them to the Shelly wiring terminals.
+With a pair of wire strippers, clip and strip the following wires and connect them to the Shelly wiring terminals.
 The stripped length should only be enough to minimize exposed wire outside the Shelly.
 Connect the wires according to the table below

 | Description | Shelly | Wire |
 |---|---|---|